History of the Jews in Mexico: Viceroyalty of New Spain

 The persecution of Jews came to New Spain along with the conquistadors.
-Bernal Díaz del Castillo described in his writings various executions of soldiers during the conquest of Mexico because they were accused of being practicing Jews, including Hernando Alonzo, who built the boats Cortés used to assault Tenochtitlán.
+Bernal Díaz del Castillo described in his writings various executions of soldiers during the conquest of Mexico because they were accused of being practicing Jews, including Hernando Alonso, who built the boats Cortés used to assault Tenochtitlán.
 However, the Mexican Inquisition was not fully established until 1571, when it became a threat to Converso and Jewish communities with an initial purge of them from 1585 to 1601.
 In 1606, Mexico received an order by the King of Spain to free Conversos in Inquisition prisons.
 This relaxing of the Inquisition in Mexico, which was never as severe as in Spain, allowed more to come over in the first half of the 17th century.
-New Conversos settled in Mexico City, Acapulco, Veracruz and Campeche as they provided the most opportunities for mercantile activity.
+New Conversos settled in Mexico City, Acapulco, Veracruz and Campeche, as these cities offered the most opportunities for mercantile activity.
 Some did move to the more-outlying areas, such as Zacatecas, but they still afforded more opportunities than places farther north.
 There was a second Inquisition persecution of Conversos from 1642 to 1649.
 Then, the focus shifted to matters such as blasphemy and moral infractions.
 However, during the entire colonial period, practicing Jews in Spain or elsewhere could not enter Spanish colonial territory.